neilg63/string-patterns/README.md

 }
 ```

-NB: Although I've used the library methods in three of my commercial projects, this project is very much in its alpha stage as I evaluate
+NB: Although I've used the library methods in three of my commercial projects, this crate is very much in its alpha stage as I evaluate
 which of the many auxiliary methods, not documented here, belong in this library.
 Version updates in the 0.1.x series reflect mainly corrections to this file.